-In addition to the land and buildings associated with Zone substations, Distribution substations, Overhead lines and Underground cables ENL utilises the following significant Land and Building assets.
+In addition to the land and buildings associated with Zone substations, Distribution substations, Overhead lines and Underground cables Eastland Network Limited utilises the following significant Land and Building assets.

-- North Clyde Wairoa, Land owned by ENL for Zone Substation Growth.(refer Development Plan) - Wairoa Depot, This site was traditionally owned by Wairoa Electric Power.
+North Clyde Wairoa, Land owned by Eastland Network Limited for Zone Substation Growth.(refer Development Plan)

+Wairoa Depot.
+This site was traditionally owned by Wairoa Electric Power.
 The site was operated as a depot until around 2009.
-The facility is partially occupied by tenants and available for leasing opportunities.
 The site is considered strategic in terms of Emergency preparedness and in the long term it has potential to re-establish it as an operational Depot.
+This facility is owned by the Eastland Invesment Properties Limited but as of 1 April 2016 this property will be transferred to Eastland Network Limited.
+The property will be directly attributable to regulated services.
+The management and costs associated with this property are addressed in relevant non-network assets sections of this asset management plan.

-This facility is owned by the Eastland Group with the cost of ENL's tenancy incorporated into Business Support allocated costs. - Tokomaru Bay Depot.
-The site was operated as a depot until around 1993.
-The facility is occupied by tenants.
-The site is adjacent to the Tokomaru Bay substation and serves as an environmental barrier in terms of noise and safety from domestic dwellings in the vicinity. - Carnarvon Street Depot and Office facility.
-This facility is owned by the Eastland Group and partially occupied by tenants of which ENL is one..
-Due to the close integration of the buildings with the adjacent Zone substation the ability to lease the entire facility is limited.
-As the current tenants contract services to ENL maximum efficiencies in terms of communication and asset management functions are realised.
-The cost of ENL's tenancy incorporated into Business Support allocated costs.
+Carnarvon Street.
+These lands and buildings were partially owned Eastland Investment Properties Limited and Eastland Network Limited.
+Due to the close integration of the buildings with the adjacent Zone substation the ability to lease the entire facility has been limited.
+As the current tenant's contract regulated services to Eastland Network Limited maximum efficiencies in terms of communication and asset management functions are realised.
+As of 1 April 2016 all of these properties will be transferred to Eastland Network Limited.
+These assets will be directly attributable to regulated services.
+The management and costs associated with these properties are addressed in relevant non-network assets sections of this asset management plan.